puppetlabs/bolt/README.md

 ### `pcp` transport configuration options

 `service-url`: The URL of the Orchestrator service, usually of the form `https://puppet:8143`.
-If not specified, will attempt to read local PE Client Tools configuration for the same setting from `orchestrator.conf`.
+If not specified, Bolt will attempt to read local PE Client Tools configuration for the same setting from `orchestrator.conf`.

 `cacert`: The CA certificate used to authenticate the `service-url`.
-If not specified, will attempt to read local PE Client Tools configuration for the same setting from `orchestrator.conf`.
+If not specified, Bolt will attempt to read local PE Client Tools configuration for the same setting from `orchestrator.conf`.

 `token-file`: The token certificate used to authorize requests to the `service-url`.
-If not specified, will attempt to read local PE Client Tools configuration for the same setting from `orchestrator.conf`. (default: `~/.puppetlabs/token`)
+If not specified, Bolt will attempt to read local PE Client Tools configuration for the same setting from `orchestrator.conf`. (default: `~/.puppetlabs/token`)

 `task-environment`: The environment from which Orchestrator will serve task implementations. (default: `production`)